suxess-it/kubriX/backstage-resources/docs/onboarding/onboarding-teams.md

 When your platform team merges the PR and everything gets synchronized by ArgoCD your application team can deploy new applications in a complete self-service way!

+# Additional infos

-Some background information can also be found in the 'Onboarding teams and apps' chapter.
+Some background information can also be found in the 'Additional infos' chapter.